bfsmith/family-calendar/README.md

 # Family Calendar

-A comprehensive family calendar and chore management system built with SolidJS.
+A comprehensive family calendar and chore management system built with SolidJS and Vite.
 Organize your family life with events, chores, and point-based rewards.

 ## Features